studiouniverse/axease/README.md

       height: auto;
     }

-You need to create an instance of Axease and preload your assets.
-Assets get added to the _$.img object with the id supplied:
+You should preload all your image assets.
+Assets get added to the _$.img object using the id supplied:

-    // Create Axease
-    var ax = new Axease();

     // Preload our content
     _$.createImage([{